5ar1m/codesage/README.md

 # 🧠 CodeSage — AI Codebase Assistant

 CodeSage is an AI assistant for your codebase using Retrieval-Augmented Generation (RAG).
-It LangChain, ChromaDB (local-setup), and Hugging Face and Google's chat Models to provide real-time, context-aware answers about your Node.js projects.
+It utilize LangChain, ChromaDB (local), Hugging Face and Google's chat Models to provide real-time, context-aware answers about your Node.js projects.

 ---